Trading symmetry for Hilbert-space dimension in Bell-inequality violation: Examples where SQS in the minimal dimension can be maximizing

 \section{Examples where SQS in the minimal dimension can be maximizing}

-We now give some examples of {\em symmetric} Bell inequalities where we observe no trade-off between symmetry and dimension.
-In other words, for these inequalities, one can indeed find a $\mMQS$ that is also an SQS, which we shall denote by $\mMSQS$
+We now give some examples of {\em symmetric} Bell inequalities where we observe no trade-off between symmetry and dimension in achieving their maximal violation.
+In other words, for these inequalities, one can indeed find a $\mMQS$ that is also an SQS, which we shall denote by $\mMSQS$.